seanbao/mnemonas/docs/linux-systemd-deployment.en.md

 sudo env FIX_STORAGE_OWNERSHIP=1 ./scripts/install-systemd.sh
 ```

-After a successful installation, the script prints directly runnable next steps, including the Web UI URL, the `sudo cat .../initial-password.txt` command derived from the current `auth.users_file`, the `mnemonas-doctor` diagnostic command, and log inspection commands.
+After a successful installation, the script prints directly runnable next steps.
+These include:

+- The Web UI URL.
+- The `sudo cat .../initial-password.txt` command derived from the current `auth.users_file`.
+- The `mnemonas-doctor` diagnostic command.
+- Log inspection commands.

-If the installer fails while reloading, enabling, or starting the systemd services, it prints the failed stage and the relevant `systemctl cat`, `systemctl status`, or `journalctl` commands.
+If the installer fails while reloading, enabling, or starting the systemd services, it prints the failed stage and the relevant diagnostic commands.
+Those commands can include `systemctl cat`, `systemctl status`, or `journalctl`.
 Keep the config and data directories in place, inspect the reported unit or service logs, then rerun the installer after fixing the issue.

 If no release archive is available, build from source: